 Party Poker app overview

 The app built for the mobile Party Poker room is the same program as Borgata.
-Since they have a near total liquidity share, you will have the same experience with both programs.
+Since they share liquidity across the board, players will have a similar experience with both programs.

 Borgata Poker app overview